Travel to Malta in November

 Mdina

-The bus for Mdina left from the university at 9:45 am, about a 10-minute walk from our Airbnb in Msida.
+The bus for Mdina left the university at 9:45 a.m., about a 10-minute walk from our Airbnb in Msida.
 As mentioned, Malta has a very efficient bus transit system.
-Punch in your destination in Google maps and your bus options appear complete with departure times and pop-up maps.
+Punch in your destination in Google Maps, and your bus options appear, complete with departure times and pop-up maps.

-We were on a quest to visit three destinations, Mdina, Dingli Cliffs, and the Blue Grotto.
-The bus was not busy and drove through several small communities which were slowly waking up on a Sunday morning.
+We were on a quest to visit three destinations: Mdina, Dingli Cliffs, and the Blue Grotto.
+The bus was not busy, so we drove through several small communities that were slowly waking up on a Sunday morning.

 Mdina is the former capital of Malta, a fortified city dating back to the 8th century BC.
 It is also one of the main tourist attractions in Malta.
 Mdina is indeed beautiful with a maze of interesting narrow streets.